 The traveller fumbled in his pockets for a cigarette, found one, and put the stick in his mouth, searching for a match.

 He wrapped his cloak around himself in a vain attempt to keep the cold from seeping further into his bones.
-Shaking now, and craving warmth, his stiff, trembling hands found the matchbox and struck.
-He cupped the little flame; the mere sight of the warmth and light it offered was enough to sustain him… For now.
+Shaking now, and craving warmth, his stiff, trembling hands found the matchbox and struck a match.
+The mere sight of the warmth and light it offered was enough to sustain him… For now.
 Too late, he realised that he should not have drawn attention to himself.
-“Only stories,” he muttered.
+“Only stories,” he whispered.

 “Ah,” said a dry voice from beside him.
 “But some stories are true.”

 The traveller started, looking for the source of the voice.
 But there was nothing and no one there.

 The traveller slowly drew his knife from its sheath and held it in front of him as he stood up.
 He squinted into the fog.

 Mocking laughter drifted on the edge of his hearing, like the whispering of dead leaves.

 The fog parted to reveal a rather battered and ugly scarecrow.